What is the average lifespan for a motorhome or campervan?

 Is there an average lifespan for a motorhome or campervan?

 We can calculate an average price per holiday by making a few assumptions and selecting a price.
-We can base the calculations on the following:
+We can base the calculations on the following two vehicles:

 Taking this example we can calculate the following: